dmarticus/dmarticus.github.io/_posts/2025-11-24-widening-the-bottleneck.md

 > … Being intentional about what you want to learn is a daily practice.
 > … This is an adaptationist mindset.

-That last phrase stuck with me.
-This moment doesn’t feel like a revolution or a handoff.
-It feels like a renegotiation: a shifting line between what I let machines handle and what I want my own brain to stay good at.
-If I use these tools to remove the clerical overhead, great.
-If I let them smooth over the reasoning, that’s drift.
-Drift starts quiet, then accelerates, and the bill always comes due.
+That last line stuck with me.
+The more the tools help me reach the real work, the more I need to pay attention to how I arrive there.
+The moment I let them shortcut the reasoning itself, the learning curve flattens.
+Drift is quiet until it is not, and once it starts, it is hard to undo.
+The bills are always due.

-## What responsible use looks like for me
+## Paying the bills

-The boundary I try to hold is simple enough.
-I use LLMs to accelerate navigation, mapping,, risk-surfacing, tracing, onboarding, interpreting test failures, and spotting suspicious patterns.
-Basically: anything that helps me figure out where to look and what deserves attention.
+All of this raised a practical question for me: if the road to the bottlenecks is smoother, how do I make sure I am still doing the part of the work that actually builds skill?
+That is where I started drawing a line for myself.
+I use LLMs to accelerate navigation, mapping, summarization, risk-surfacing, tracing, onboarding, interpreting test failures, and spotting suspicious patterns.
+In other words, anything that helps me figure out where to look and what deserves attention.
 I avoid using them to speed up correctness, design, invariants, architecture, root-cause debugging, or tradeoff decisions.
-Those are the parts of the job that only get better through direct repetition and deliberate attention.
-I’m not aiming for purity; I just don’t want to weaken the muscles that matter.
-If a tool helps shrink the search space, great.
-If it tempts me to ignore the search space entirely, that’s where I step back.
+Those parts only improve through repetition and deliberate attention.
+I am not chasing purity here; I just do not want to weaken the muscles that matter.
+If a tool helps shrink the search space, I am happy to use it.
+If it tempts me to ignore the search space entirely, that is where I step back.

 ## The way has never felt faster